Step 3: Payments

 Available Corridors

-To see which corridors have been activated for your team, use the GET https://docs.walapay.io/reference/paymentscontroller_getcorridors#/ endpoint.
+To see which corridors have been activated for your team, use the GET corridors endpoint or see the team section of the Walapay dashboard.

 When opening a new corridor, it is common for the first few payments to be checked by our banking partner's compliance team, which may delay these payments momentarily.
 This security audit is relaxed once these initial payments are validated and processed.